Robert Prosky: Personal life

 In 1960, he married Ida Hove with whom he had three sons, Stefan, John and Andrew Prosky, the latter two being actors as well.

 Death

-Prosky died on December 8, 2008, five days before his 78th birthday while living in the Capitol Hill neighborhood of Washington, D.C.
+Prosky died on December 8, 2008, just 5 days before his 78th birthday, while living in the Capitol Hill neighborhood of Washington, D.C.
 His son John said that the cause was complications of heart surgery at the Washington Hospital Center.
 The New York Times described him: "a craggy-faced, heavyset character actor who, after 23 years in regional theater, became a familiar face on Broadway, in movies and on television, notably as a gruff desk sergeant in the later years of Hill Street Blues."

 Playbill described him: "He was best suited to playing salt-of-the-earth characters, sometimes with a mischievous or slightly sinister edge."